 + Daily Log and Key.
 The bulk of your bullet journal will consist of a daily log.
 Each day, you'll create a list of items, which will act as a to-do list as well as a place to keep your general notes and ideas you want to jot down.

-You might be wondering how you make sense of your lists when you keep all this in one place.
+You might wonder how you make sense of your lists when you keep everything in one place.
 You use a key to distinguish different types of notes.

-+ Instead of only bullets, you use crosses, circles, dots and other elements that you define.
-You also create a key for reference which will explain what each of these things means.
-This allows you to customize down to the details of how many bullets, where and what will inspire you.
++ Instead of only bullets, you use crosses, circles, dots, and other elements that you define.
+You also create a key for reference that will explain each of these things.
+This allows you to customize down to the details of how many bullets, where, and what will inspire you.

 While it's up to you precisely what kinds of items you want to include, you'll typically have a way to indicate: To-do tasks, Tasks already completed, Tasks that are deferred for later, and Notes to yourself.
 You might also include quotes and other items.